urishani/galilean/README.md

 <file:///F:/workspace/EREZ/galilean/galilean.html>

-Just change the path to where the package has been unzipped.
+***NOTE:*** Just change the path to where the package has been unzipped.

+When the page opens up, a button on appears on top to load the configuraiton file.
+Click and select the configuration file you modified.
+The button disappears.

+Whenever the configuration is changed (see below), you can click anywhere on the banner for this button to re-appear and than to upload a new configuration.

+Clicking on the banner again will make this button to disappear.

+In general, the banner can run in full-page mode by clicking the F11 button (or <Fn> with the F11 in some computers).

 #Configuration
 The banner is configured via the ***galilean.xlsx*** file.